dalehenrich/gsApplicationTools/docs/rest.md

 ##### Remote Breakpoints

-**Note: to use remote breakpoings you must be using GemStone 3.2.4 or greater**
+**Note: to use remote breakpoings you must be using GemStone 3.2.4 or greater.
+If you insert a `self halt` into your code, you will get the same effect (continuation and uninterrupted execution). **

 To use remote breakpoints, you first need to start your remote gemServer: